Edge Caching

 If you would like the cache to be automatically cleared for specific URLs or paths when you make changes on your site, you can configure those in the Kinsta MU plugin Settings.
 Click Kinsta Cache in the left sidebar and add the URLs you want to purge when updates are made to your site.
 For more information, check out our guide on Adding Custom Caching URLs in the Kinsta MU plugin.

-Clear Cache With WP-CLI
+Clear cache with WP-CLI

-If the Kinsta Must Use (MU) plugin is installed, you can clear Edge Caching (and other types of cache) with WP-CLI.
+If the Kinsta Must Use (MU) plugin is installed, you can clear edge caching (and other types of cache) with WP-CLI.

 Connect to your server with SSH and navigate to your site’s document root: